wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/integrate-third-party-identity-providers-mcas/includes/6-summary.md

 Now that you've completed this module, you should be able to:

-- Describe how to protect apps with Cloud App Security Conditional Access App Control
+- Describe how to protect apps with Cloud App Security Conditional Access App Control.
 - Onboard and deploy Conditional Access App Control for any web app using PingOne as the identity provider.
 - Onboard and deploy Conditional Access App Control for any web app AD FS as the identity provider.

-Learn more
+## Learn more

 - [What is Conditional Access?]( https://docs.microsoft.com/azure/active-directory/conditional-access/overview?azure-portal=true)
 - [Deploy Cloud App Security Conditional Access App Control for any web app using PingOne]( https://docs.microsoft.com/cloud-app-security/proxy-idp-examples?azure-portal=true).
 - [Onboard and deploy Conditional Access App Control for any web app using Active Directory Federation Services (AD FS) as the identity provider](https://docs.microsoft.com/cloud-app-security/proxy-idp-adfs).